andreacoppari/ELSR-torch/README.md

 Once installed the required packages, download the [dataset](https://drive.google.com/drive/folders/158bbeXr6EtCiuLI5wSh3SYRWMaWxK0Mq?usp=sharing) I used to run the training.
 Alternatively you can download the entire REDS dataset from [here](https://seungjunnah.github.io/Datasets/reds.html).

 ## Dataset
-ELSR is trained on the REDS dataset, composed of sets of 300 videos each with a different degradation.
-This model is trained on a drastically reduced version of the dataset, containing only 30 videos with lower resolution (the original dataset was too big for me to train).
+ELSR is trained on the REDS dataset, composed of sets of 300 videos, each set has a different degradation.
+My model is trained on a drastically reduced version of the dataset, containing only 30 videos with lower resolution (the original dataset was too big for me to train).
 The dataset (h5 files) is available at the following link: [https://drive.google.com/drive/folders/158bbeXr6EtCiuLI5wSh3SYRWMaWxK0Mq?usp=sharing](https://drive.google.com/drive/folders/158bbeXr6EtCiuLI5wSh3SYRWMaWxK0Mq?usp=sharing).

+### Data augmentation
-To prevent overfitting and achieve better training results, I've done some random data augmentation (see augment_data() in preprocessing.py).
+To prevent overfitting and achieve better training results, I've done some random data augmentation (see augment_data() in [preprocessing.py](./preprocessing.py)).
 An example of augmentation by rotation is shown below:

 ![](/plots/aug.png)

 ## Model
-The ELSR model is a small sub-pixel convolutional neural network with 6 layers, only 5 of them are learnable.
+The ELSR model is a small sub-pixel convolutional neural network with 6 layers.
+Only 5 of them have learnable parameters.
 The architecture is shown in the image below:

 ![](/plots/elsr.png)